wolflikeshug/System_Programming/Project2/README.md

-## The following command-line options are to be supported:
+## The following command-line options are supported:

 ------